MrMazzo/VGA-WEB/README.md

 ### Prerequisites

 1. Download and install Visual Studio Code.
-2. Install Git from the official website.
+2. Install Git from the official websiteh.

 ### Setting Up